Overview

 models implemented primarily using mutual funds.
 Multiple asset allocation models are available

-a client’s goals, risk tolerance and other factors, in selecting an appropriate allocation model or
+evaluating a client’s goals, risk tolerance and other factors, in selecting an appropriate allocation

 Specific asset management includes but is not limited to periodic rebalancing (or choosing not to

-at the discretion of Financial Council, and is partially based on, but not limited to, market movement,
+is at the discretion of Financial Council, and is partially based on, but not limited to, market

-market environment, client risk tolerance, client risk capacity, asset performance, percent to total
+movement, market environment, client risk tolerance, client risk capacity, asset performance,

-deviation from allocation models and manager performance.
-Other parts of the asset management
+percent to total deviation from allocation models and manager performance.
+Other parts of the asset

-process include quarterly market commentary and the annual (or more frequent, at the discretion of
+management process include quarterly market commentary and the annual (or more frequent, at

-the applicant) review of the investment and or allocation to fund managers.
+the discretion of the applicant) review of the investment and/or allocation to fund managers.

 IRA Rollovers